Kishor6941/react-unit-test-jest-RTL/README.md

 What to test?
   1) Test component renders
   2) Test component renders with props
   3) Test component renders in different states
   4) Test component reacts to events

 What not to test?
   1) Implmentation details
   2) Third party code
-    3) Code thatis not implement from a user point of view
+  3) Code that is not implement from a user point of view

  RTL Queries
   Every test we write generally involves the following basic steps